meilisearch/documentation/references/dump.md

 Get the status of a dump.
 Returned status could be:

-- `processing`: Dump creation is not finished.
+- `processing`: Dump creation is not yet finished.
 - `dump_process_failed`: An error occured during dump process, task aborted.
 - `done`: Dump creation is finished.
 A dump is created in the [dumps folder](/guides/advanced_guides/configuration.md#dumps-folder)